How to Tackle Mould and Mildew in the Bathroom

 Mould and mildew (its early-stage counterpart) are forms of fungi that grow in damp areas and multiply quickly.

 Mildew is a surface fungus that can be identified as a patch of white/yellowish spots that quickly turn brown or dark black in colour.
 Mildew develops and remains on top of surfaces – allowing it to be easily removed.

 On the other hand, mould is black or green in colour and is indicative of a much larger infestation.
 Unlike mildew, mould is a fungus that contains multiple identical nuclei and can penetrate beneath the surface of affected materials.
 Mould can result in considerable structural damage if left untreated for a long time.

 Both types of growth occur when the area contains a high level of moisture with little ventilation.

-Prolonged exposure to mould can cause health complications.
-This is because the mycotoxins produced by black mould are particularly harmful.
+Prolonged exposure to mould can cause health complications because the mycotoxins produced by black mould are particularly harmful.
 Mould exposure can cause allergic reactions, respiratory problems, migraines, fatigue and more.
-It is always best to eliminate mould as soon as you see it to avoid these problems.
+It’s always best to eliminate mould as soon as you see it to avoid these problems.

 Where is mould found?

-In the bathroom, mould is commonly found in:
+In the bathroom, mould is most commonly found in:

 - Shower enclosure fitting points